Bartel-Group/pydmclab/docs.md

 - you will rarely need to modify this
 - starts with the results of `get_strucs`
 - if we are running AFM calculations, we need to associate various initial magnetic configurations with each unique crystal structure we want to calculate
-- if we are not running AFM calculations, then `pydmc.core.mag` takes care of this for us and we do not need to execute this function
+- if we are not running AFM calculations, then `pydmclab.core.mag` takes care of this for us and we do not need to execute this function
 - for AFM configuration generation, this function will generate a finite set of randomly and symmetrically distinct magnetic orderings (spin up, spin down) for each unique crystal structure
 - the result of this function should look like